What is the Police Ombudsman’s Office?

 The law which established the Police Ombudsman’s Office said it must carry out its duties in such a way as to win the confidence of the public and the police.
 That means its handling of complaints and its investigations must be independent of any improper influence from the police, from the Government and from any sectional community interest.

-The Police Ombudsman is Dr Michael Maguire.
-His Office is based in St. Anne’s Square in Belfast City Centre.
+The Police Ombudsman is Mrs Marie Anderson.
+Her Office is based in Writers' Square in Belfast city centre.
 It has more than 150 members of staff, made up of experienced complaint handlers, and investigators and others who support them.
-Neither Dr Maguire nor any of his staff are employees of the Police Service of Northern Ireland.
+Neither Mrs Anderson nor any of her staff are employees of the Police Service of Northern Ireland.

 The law gives the Police Ombudsman’s investigators the same type of powers as police officers: during the course of an investigating they can carry out searches, seize equipment and if necessary arrest police officers, for example.
 At the end of their investigation they can recommend that police officers should be prosecuted or disciplined.

 The Office deals with complaints about the conduct of police officers during incidents which are said to have happened during the previous 12 months.
 It will also consider matters which are said to have happened longer ago than 12 months if the Police Ombudsman thinks the allegations are ‘grave’ or ‘exceptional.’
-The Office also has also special unit set up to deal with concerns about police conduct between 1968 and 1998 in Northern Ireland – the period known as The Troubles
+The Office has also set up a special unit to deal with concerns about police conduct between 1968 and 1998 in Northern Ireland – the period known as The Troubles

 Why was the Office set up?